 i.
 It makes use of readily available Spunbond which comes in varying and effective pore sizes

 ii.
 It uses a suction technique making it faster than gravity filtration.

 a.
 The filter paper pores can permit finer solid particles to penetrate during suction.

 c.
 Can only be conducted with a funnel that has flat surfaces like the Hirsch or Buchner funnel.

 d.
 Not suitable for the solvent with low boiling points.
 Such solvent would just evaporate, while the dissolved solids upon precipitating, would clog up the filter pores and get stuck on the inside of the funnels.

 e.
-Lastly, this method is not recommended for hot solutions since the solvents in such a case are close to its boiling point.
+Lastly, this method is not recommended for hot solutions since the solvents in such a case are close to their boiling point.

 Given the speed at which the filtration process is done when the Buchner funnel vacuum filtration technique is applied, I would recommend it for well-stocked laboratories and for scientists who want more accurate results.